 The ceremonies air through the same broadcaster carrying each opening match in your country.
 United States viewers watch on FOX and Telemundo.
 United Kingdom viewers watch free on BBC or ITV.
 Australian viewers stream free on SBS On Demand.
 Canadian viewers use CTV, TSN or Bell Media.

 The FIFA World Cup 2026 opening ceremony performers lineup is more than a music slate.
 It is a cultural map of the modern game, a global guest list that mirrors the tournament’s reach.
-From Maná at Estadio Azteca to Katy Perry at SoFi Stadium, every booking has been chosen to tell a story.
+From Shakira at Mexico City Stadium to Katy Perry at SoFi Stadium, every booking has been chosen to tell a story.
 The world tunes in on June 11 and June 12.
 The music starts before the football.